mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * How KeyPackages are distributed
 * How the ratchet tree is distributed
 * How prospective external joiners get a GroupInfo object for the group
-* Whether MLSPlaintext or MLSCiphertext messages are used for Proposal and Commit messages
+* Whether PublicMessage or PrivateMessage messages are used for Proposal and Commit messages

 In the remainder of this section, we note the ways that the above properties of